 This programme creates the framework for those with business experience wanting to move into management, focusing on business process improvement, supply chain management, quality, and sustainability.
 Learn how to ensure a business runs as well as it possibly can by focusing on creating smooth, efficient processes that meet customer expectations.
 The first semester is an intense applied study with the second focused on strategy and applying these core principles to a business model.

-- Learn about the theory and practical application of business process improvement, supply chain management, derive and product quality, project management, sustainability and people management
+- Learn about the theory and practical application of business process improvement, supply chain management, product quality, project management, sustainability and people management.

 For this programme, you will need the following: